yie1d/pydoll/docs/en/deep-dive/guides/index.md

 Guides follow consistent principles:

 ### 1. Production-Ready Code
-All examples are **complete and tested**—not pseudocode or simplified demonstrations.
+All examples are **complete and tested**, not pseudocode or simplified demonstrations.
 You can copy-paste and adapt to your needs.

 ### 2. Real-World Scenarios
 Guides address **actual problems** encountered in production automation, not contrived examples.